 Int.B.
 Definition of Subspecialty

-Cardiovascular disease is the internal medicine subspecialty that focuses on prevention, diagnosis, and management of disorders of the cardiovascular system.
+Endocrinology, diabetes, and metabolism is the subspecialty of internal medicine that focuses on the diagnosis and care of disorders of the endocrine (glandular) system and the associated metabolic dysfunction.

 Int.C.
 Length of Educational Program